What is a venogram?

 especially in your legs.
 A special dye is injected that can be seen on an X-ray.
 The

-dye lets your healthcare provider see your veins and how healthy they are.
+dye lets your healthcare provider check the health of your veins.

 A venogram is used to diagnose deep vein thrombosis (DVT) or other abnormalities of